Rare Summer Cyclone Leaves Dozens Dead In Southeast Asia

 Casualties in Southeast Asia were fewer than those caused by previous, similar cyclones.
 The Associated Press reports preparations in India for Cyclone Fani "demonstrated greatly improved disaster readiness since 1999, when a 'super' cyclone killed about 10,000 people and devastated large parts of the state."

-The New York Times reports that, "... authorities in India and Bangladesh, which is geographically especially prone to storms, have prepared for such natural disasters by drafting meticulous evacuation plans and building hundreds of shelters."
+The New York Times reports that "authorities in India and Bangladesh, which is geographically especially prone to storms, have prepared for such natural disasters by drafting meticulous evacuation plans and building hundreds of shelters."

-In preparation for Cyclone Fani, more than a million people were evacuated from about 15,000 villages and 46 towns in India's Odisha state.
+In preparation for Cyclone Fani, more than 1 million people were evacuated from about 15,000 villages and 46 towns in India's Odisha state.
 The cyclone forced the evacuation of more than 1.6 million people in Bangladesh.
-Authorities in both countries sent text messages to tens of millions of people in the storm's path, warning them to prepare, the NYT reports, and in Bangladesh, "thousands" of volunteers went through villages with megaphones, urging residents to move to shelters.
+Authorities in both countries sent text messages to tens of millions of people in the storm's path, warning them to prepare, the Times reports, and in Bangladesh, "thousands" of volunteers went through villages with megaphones, urging residents to move to shelters.

-NPR's Merritt Kennedy reported the cyclone tore "the roofs off houses," and that people as far away as Mt.
-Everest felt the impact.
+NPR's Merrit Kennedy reported the cyclone tore "the roofs off houses" and that people as far away as Mount Everest felt the impact.
 "Mountaineers were climbing to lower camps after conditions at higher elevations worsened," NPR's Sushmita Pathak reported from Mumbai.

 Cyclone season in the region typically runs from April to December, with activity peaking in May and November, according to the National Oceanic and Atmospheric Administration.
 "Cyclone Fani is one of the rarest of rare summer cyclones to hit Odisha in 43 years.
 It is also one of three to hit in the last 150 years," said the state's top elected official, Navin Patnaik, the AP reports.

-Officials are still assessing the damage in the wake of the storm.
+Officials are still assessing the damage in the aftermath of the storm.
 In India, the AP reports, "Telephone links were still down Monday in the worst-hit Puri district in Odisha.
 Hundreds of thousands of people in Puri and Khurda districts were also without electricity, with the state government hoping to restore it later Monday, the Times of India newspaper said."

-Note: A previous version of this story incorrectly spelled Merrit Kennedy's first name as Merritt.